invictatouch/invictatouch.github.io/content/posts/2025-nationals-roundup/index.md

 from the Saxons.
 Debutant Mike Bailey became a Nationals winner at the first attempt, alongside Invicta club-mate Dan Dyer who won his fifth Nationals title overall and third in the 40s division.

-Elsewhere there were third-place finishes for Vaughn Meredith (South East Taipans men's open), Tor Summers and Euan Strachan (South East Taipans mixed open), Alice Summers and Millie Bunn (Midland Tigers women's open), and Eddie French and Martin Reynard (South East Sharks men's 50s).
+Elsewhere there were third-place finishes for Gus Lister and Vaughn Meredith (South East Taipans men's open), Tor Summers and Euan Strachan (South East Taipans mixed open), Alice Summers and Millie Bunn (Midland Tigers women's open), and Eddie French and Martin Reynard (South East Sharks men's 50s).